Back to Start Here

 Start Here: a guided path for first steps through the whole work.

-True peace is not simply the absence of tension.
+True peace is not the absence of tension.
 It is the order that comes when the soul is rightly aligned with truth.
-False peace, by contrast, is the calm that settles over a conscience when it is no longer being challenged strongly enough.
+False peace is the calm that settles over a conscience when it is no longer being challenged strongly enough.

-Scripture warns repeatedly against this deception.
+Scripture warns against this deception again and again.
 The prophets condemn those who say, "Peace, peace," when there is no peace.
 They speak soothing words over wounds they have not healed.
 They quiet souls without converting them.
 This is one of the oldest religious lies in the world: if the atmosphere is gentle enough, perhaps the truth need not be faced.

-But Christ does not promise that fidelity will always feel gentle at first.
-He does not tell men that following Him will preserve all their comforts, relationships, routines, or social respectability.
-He tells them to take up the Cross.
+Christ does not speak that way.
+He does not promise that fidelity will preserve every comfort, relationship, routine, or form of social respectability.
+He tells men to take up the Cross.
 He tells them that truth divides light from darkness.
 He tells them that the narrow way is difficult, not because it is false, but because it is true.

-This matters greatly in a time of .
-Many remain attached to compromised structures because those structures allow them to keep a semblance of religion without undergoing the full cost of conversion.
+That matters greatly in a time of .
+Many remain attached to compromised structures because those structures allow them to keep a form of religion without paying the full cost of conversion.
 They may hear enough truth to feel serious, keep enough to feel anchored, and retain enough community to feel safe.
-Yet if truth is being muted, if false worship is being tolerated, or if conscience is being trained to settle for less than what Christ requires, then comfort has become a narcotic.
+But if truth is being muted, false worship tolerated, and conscience trained to settle for less than what Christ requires, then comfort has become a narcotic.

 There is nothing wrong with desiring peace.
 The soul was made for peace.
 But peace must be received from God, not manufactured by avoidance.
 Peace that depends on not asking hard questions is unstable.
 Peace that depends on not following convictions to their conclusion is false.
 Peace that depends on never disturbing error is a peace purchased against the truth.

 Many souls know this inwardly.
-They say they are at peace, but the heart is restless.
-Something remains unresolved.
+They say they are at peace, yet the heart remains restless.
+Something stays unresolved.
 Certain questions must be kept at a distance.
 Certain facts must not be followed too far.
 Certain voices must be avoided.
 That is not peace.
 It is managed unease.

 Real peace often comes only after upheaval.
 A man may lose an old spiritual home and gain the truth.
 A family may suffer division and gain clarity.
-A soul may endure confusion, grief, and even humiliation before finally standing in a deeper peace than comfort could ever provide.
-This is because peace is the fruit of order, and order sometimes requires painful separation from what once seemed safe.
+A soul may endure confusion, grief, and humiliation before finally standing in a deeper peace than comfort could ever provide.
+Peace is the fruit of order, and order sometimes requires painful separation from what once seemed safe.

-So when you ask whether a place, a practice, or a path gives peace, ask carefully.
-Does it give peace because it is true, or because it asks nothing decisive of you?
-Does it bring you nearer to obedience, or merely preserve your comfort?
+So when a place, a practice, or a path seems peaceful, the question must be asked carefully.
+Is it peaceful because it is true, or because it asks nothing decisive?
+Does it bring the soul nearer to obedience, or merely preserve comfort?
 Does it heal the conscience, or only quiet it?

 Comfort is easy to mistake for peace, especially when the cost of truth is high.
 But the City of God is not entered by comfort.
 It is entered by fidelity.
 And peace comes only where fidelity has finally told the truth.